-Students readmitted under the one-year forgiveness policy meet Standard 1 of this SAP policy.
-Per institutional policy, one-year forgiveness students are those who have earned a minimum of 30 semester hours of transferable credit since they last attended Appalachian.
-In addition, to be readmitted, the grades earned at other postsecondary institutions when combined with the grades earned previously at Appalachian must result in a GPA of at least 2.0.
-In general, students readmitted under any of Appalachian State's other forgiveness policies (two or three year) are not eligible for financial aid in their first semester/term after readmission.
-However, students readmitted under forgiveness policies other than one-year are eligible to appeal for financial aid when the grades they earned at other postsecondary institutions during their absence from Appalachian, combined with the grades earned previously at Appalachian, result in a grade point average of at least 2.0.
-Students who meet Standard 1 of this policy at the time of readmission, but who do not meet Standard 2 and/or 3, are eligible to appeal for financial aid eligibility using the appeal process(es) described below.
+Students readmitted under the one-year forgiveness policy are not eligible for financial aid, even though they may appear to meet Standard 1 of this SAP policy (per institutional policy, one-year forgiveness students are those who have earned a minimum of 30 semester hours of transferable credit since they last attended Appalachian; in addition, to be readmitted, the grades earned at other postsecondary institutions when combined with the grades earned previously at Appalachian must result in a GPA of at least 2.0).
+In general, students readmitted under any of Appalachian State's other forgiveness policies (e.g., two- or three-year) are not eligible for financial aid in their first semester/term after readmission.
+However, students readmitted under any of the forgiveness policies are eligible to appeal for financial aid using the appeal process(es) described below.
+Keep in mind that federal policy for SAP rules do not allow exclusion of forgiven grades from SAP calculations, even though an institution's academic policy may allow such forgiveness.